Labor + Operating Costs

 Operating costs are low in Northeast Indiana and support a range of businesses, from homegrown entrepreneurs like Sweetwater Sound and Vera Bradley to the region’s largest automotive manufacturer, General Motors.

-In Northeast Indiana we’ve outpaced other regions of the country in job creation and economic development by building an environment that’s better for business—your business.
-With one of the nation’s top tax climates and best regulatory environments, we’ve systematically created a setting for success in Fort Wayne and surrounding counties.
-Paired with an affordable labor force of both skilled and educated workers, as well as below-average operating costs, Northeast Indiana is a top contender for those looking to start or expand their business.
+With one of the nation’s top tax climates and best regulatory environments, Northeast Indiana has worked together to create a setting for success in Fort Wayne and surrounding counties.
+Paired with an affordable labor force of both skilled and educated workers, as well as below-average operating costs, Northeast Indiana is a top location for those looking to relocate or expand their business.

 Business-Friendly Regulatory Environment

 In 2012, Indiana became the first state in more than a decade to pass right-to-work legislation.
 This allows for greater freedom for businesses by increasing the economic opportunities in an increasingly globalized, competitive marketplace.

 Northeast Indiana combines an innovative, forward-thinking approach with a Midwestern work ethic to create a talent formula that is unparalleled anywhere in the U.S.

 - Northeast Indiana’s higher education institutions produce 8,500 graduates annually from programs related to the region’s target sectors – and they make sure that talent is coming to you.